Jmurray1989/Green-Machine/README.md

 ### Removed Features

-One feature I decided to remove was the arrow up floating button that on click brought you back to the top of the page from towards the end of the project due to the fact i felt with already having the scroll down and the scroll up features applied to the nav & footer links it was to much bouncing around the webpage and didnt offer a great user experience.
+Two features I decided to remove from the finished project where the arrow up floating button and the footer link scroll up feature that on click brought you back to the top of the page and to the users desired location due to the fact there was to much bouncing around the webpage and it didnt offer a great user experience.

 ### Future Plans